-I typically use this brand of tapioca pearls, which cook in about 5 minutes.
-I like that they cook quickly, but the texture could be better.
+I typically use this brand of tapioca pearls, which cooks in about 5 minutes.
+I like that these pearls cook quickly, but the texture could be better.
 (For reference, slower cooking tapioca pearls can take up to an hour to cook.)
 You can find these tapioca pearls in Asian supermarkets or on Amazon.

 WHAT KIND OF MILK DO YOU USE?
 CAN THIS BE DAIRY FREE?

 I prefer using whole milk the most because the rich flavor makes the beverage tastier overall.
 I tried a version of the bubble tea with heavy cream.
 While the flavor of the tea was even better than the version I made with whole milk, it felt too decadent.
 Perhaps using half-and-half is a good compromise?